JV-conseil-Internet-Consulting/www/docs/basics.md

 ~~~

 ## Customization

 ### Adding custom CSS

-The quickest and safest way to add custom CSS to Hydejack is via the `_sass/my-inline.scss` and `_sass/my-style.scss` files (create the folder/the files if they don't exist).
+The quickest and safest way to add custom CSS to DeepDive is via the `_sass/my-inline.scss` and `_sass/my-style.scss` files (create the folder/the files if they don't exist).

 To add CSS that gets inlined into the page, i.e. is loaded with the first request, put the CSS rules into `my-inline.scss`.
 This is intended for above-the-fold content.
 Otherwise put the CSS rules into `my-style.scss`.
 Note that this distinction has no effect when `no_inline_css` is enabled.

 ### Adding custom HTML to the head

 To add custom HTML elements to the `<head>` of the document, open `_includes/my-head.html` (create the folder/the files if they don't exist) and add your elements there.

 ### Adding custom HTML to the body

 To add custom HTML elements to the `<body>` of the document, open `_includes/my-body.html` (create the folder/the files if they don't exist) and add your elements there.

 What's the difference to `my-scripts.html`?
-: This file was used in earlier versions of Hydejack to accomplish the same goal.
+: This file was used in earlier versions of DeepDive to accomplish the same goal.
 However, there are still instances were you might want to prefer `my-scripts.html` over `my-body.html`, as it won't load scrips on redirect pages and will be ignored by browsers < IE10.

 ## Adding a welcome page*
-If you bought the PRO version of Hydejack you have access to the `welcome` layout.

 It is intended to showcase your projects and blog posts in a compact way.
 Technically, it is a modified version of the `about` layout, so it allows showing the author information where the `<!--author-->` marker is put.
 [Demo][welcome].